 Parties and Elected Governors Each of the two parties, D and R, comprises a small fraction of ideologically motivated citizens, with P = D, R. We rule out any direct vested interests in the party, by assuming that all party members are capitalists, i.e., they have economic type K. Parties pick candidates for Governor among the party members.
-Hence, the approach is in the spirit of the citizen-candidate models of Osborne and Slivinski (1986) and Besley and Coate (1997).
-Candidate selection provides a process through which policies become credible.
+In spirit of the citizencandidate models of Osborne and Slivinski (1986) and Besley and Coate (1997), candidate selection makes policy promises credible.

 After the election, the candidate elected Governor picks the policy $\tau$ and decides how much transfers to take from the special interest.
-Elected candidates share any transfers they receive with party members, according to a fixed sharing rule where the party's share is given by $\rho$ .
-We assume that $(1-\rho) > \frac{1}{M}$ .
+Elected candidates share any transfers they receive with party members, according to a fixed rule where the party's share is given by $\rho$ (where $\rho < 1 - 1/M$ ).
 Party members differ in the amount of "guilt" or "shame" they attach to any bribe received.
 Let q, with $0 \le q \le 1$ , denote the discounting due to guilt or shame, so a unit of transfers has value (1-q) to a politician.
 In the following, we refer to q as the "quality" of a candidate.
 The preferences of an elected Governor, at the point where he sets policy, can thus be written as: